About the accelerated master’s (4+1) degree

 The following instructions are for ASU students currently enrolled in the BA or BS degree programs in the School of Sustainability.
 These instructions apply only to the accelerated master’s (4+1) program, which grants a Master of Sustainability Solutions (MSUS) degree.
 Admission information for external applicants to the MSUS may be found here.

-School of Sustainability application
+Step 1: School of Sustainability application (complete junior year)

 The accelerated master’s (4+1) begins in fall semester only.
 All application materials must be received by March 1 of their junior year (or equivalent).
 Complete applications include transcripts and recommendations.
 We suggest that applicants submit the application no later than February 1, allowing their primary recommender a month to complete online recommendation by the March 1 deadline.